Is a bank statement mortgage right for you?

 |Documented monthly income||$7,000||$5,000|

 Loan assumptions: Example assumes a 30-year, fixed-rate mortgage with 3.75% interest and 10% down on a home located in Washington.
 Your own rate and monthly payments will be different

-How to get a mortgage when you’re self-employed or freelance
+How to get a mortgage when you’re self-employed or a freelancer

-So, you’re self-employed.
+So, you’re self-employed or run a side hustle.
 You have a strong credit score and a solid financial track record.
-But you’re having trouble qualifying for a mortgage because you don’t have traditional W2s.
+But you’re having trouble qualifying for a mortgage because you don’t have traditional W2s to document your income.

 Fortunately, a bank statement loan program may be an ideal solution.

-Here we explain how bank statement loans work and how to find out if you’ll qualify for one.Check your eligibility for a bank statement loan (Dec 8th, 2019)
+Here we explain how bank statement loans work and how to find out whether you’ll qualify for one.Find a self-employed mortgage.
+Start here

 What is a bank statement mortgage program?

-A bank statement mortgage allows you to verify your income on a mortgage application using documented bank deposits in place of tax forms.
+A bank statement mortgage program allows you to verify your income on a mortgage application using documented bank deposits instead of tax forms.

-Traditional mortgage loans involve providing tax returns, W-2s and paycheck stubs in order to verify monthly income.
+Traditional mortgage loans use tax returns, W2s, and pay stubs to verify monthly income.

-- You don’t have traditional tax documents to verify your income
+- You don’t have traditional tax documents to verify your total income

 - You have tax documents, but due to write-offs, your income looks smaller than it really is